rajusharmadata/cpp/DSA/Linked list/Alogrithms.md

     delete temp->next;
     temp->next = next;
 }
-Usage:
+Usage Example:

 cpp
 Copy code
 list.deleteAtPosition(0); // List: NULL (if 15 was the only node)
 3. Search
-Searches for an element in the list.
+Check for the existence of a value in the list.

 cpp
 Copy code